 - Small Quantity Generators (SQGs) generate more than 100 kilograms, but less than 1,000 kilograms, of hazardous waste per month.

-- Very Small Quantity Generators (VSQGs) generate 100 kilograms or less per month of hazardous waste, or 1 kilogram or less per month of acutely hazardous waste, or less than 100 kilograms per month of acute spill residue or soil.
+- Very Small Quantity Generators (VSQGs) generate 100 kilograms or less per month of hazardous waste, or 1 kilogram or less per month of acutely hazardous waste, or 100 kilograms or less per month of acute spill residue or soil.

 Each class of generator must comply with its own set of requirements (which include the level of required training, waste accumulation time limits, and storage and manifest requirements).
-SQGs and LQGs must also submit a Notification of RCRA Subtitle C Activity- Instructions and Form (Form 8700-12) to the EPA and state to obtain an EPA ID number.
-For more information on these requirements, see the EPA Generator Summary Chart.
+SQGs and LQGs must also submit a Notification of RCRA Subtitle C Activities- Instructions and Form (Form 8700-12) to the EPA and state to obtain an EPA ID number.
+Some states also require VSQGs to notify.
+For more information on these requirements, see the EPA Hazardous Waste Generator Regulatory Summary Table.

-Additionally, most states are authorized to implement the RCRA program and can have categories of hazardous waste generators that are different from the federal categories, see the State Differences in Hazardous Waste Generation Quantity.
+Additionally, most states are authorized to implement the RCRA program and can have categories of hazardous waste generators that are different from the federal categories, see the State Differences in Hazardous Waste Generator Categories.

 Hazardous Waste Generator Requirements